 Arrive to La Paz where you are met and transferred to your hotel.
 Enjoy your first day free to explore the city on your own.
 You can also arrange for a guided day tour today!

 Sunday is market day in the village of Tarabuco, where farmers and weavers from the countryside join together in a festive atmosphere to trade foodstuffs, fine weavings, and exchange gossip with far away friends and relatives.
-After trying your wits with the local vendors, the rest of the day is yours to explore Sucre's colonial buildings, museums and churches.
-For dinosaur buffs, you can take a half-day trip out of town to see 60 million year old tyrannosaurus rex tracks.
+After trying your wits with the local vendors, the rest of the day is yours to explore Sucre's colonial buildings, museums, and churches.
+For dinosaur buffs, you can take a half-day trip out of town to see 60-million-year-old Tyrannosaurus Rex tracks.

 At over 13,000 feet above sea level, Potosi is the highest city of its size in the world.
 After the discovery of silver in Cerro Rico (Rich Hill), Potosi grew into the largest and most opulent city in the Americas.
 The city’s rich colonial architecture and tragic history as a colonial mining town has earned recognition from UNESCO as a World Heritage Site.
 Your time here is free to explore the cobblestone streets and possibly visit the working mines of Cerro Rico.
 With no mechanization in the mines, a visit into the maze of tunnels is sure to leave a lasting impression.

 Today it’s off in four wheel drive trucks to the Salt Desert of Uyuni.
 From Potosi you travel through tortured canyons and past adobe villages where time seems to stand still.
-You'll cross a pass of over 15,500 feet before arriving to your rustic accommodations in the town of Uyuni.
+Cross a pass of over 15,500 feet before arriving to your rustic accommodations in the town of Uyuni.
 Spend your first night at the well known Salt Hotel, a historic hotel actually built of salt.
 Visit Incahuasi Island, a bizarre island surrounded by salt and studded with 20 foot tall cactus.
 Also explore the train cemetery, learn about the production of salt bricks in the village of Colchani, and watch graceful flamingos wading through briny water.
-On your last day you'll visit Volcano Tunupa for a spectacular view of this great expanse of salt.
+On your last day visit Volcano Tunupa for a spectacular view of this great expanse of salt.

 Take an early morning flight back to La Paz and say good-bye to your guide.
 The rest of the day is free to spend as you like exploring La Paz.
 We are happy to arrange a guided tour for you this day.